School Direct Funding

 prestigious physics scholarships - applications open

-This scheme is aimed at high-quality physicists who are passionate about physics and science.
-Candidates must have secured a DfE-allocated ITT training place leading to achieved QTS status by September 2019, and a 2:1 (or predicted) degree.
-Candidates with a 2:2 (or predicted) degree may be considered if they can demonstrate significant subject knowledge.
+The scheme is aimed at high-quality physicists who have (or are predicted to achieve) at least a 2:1 in a physics or physics-related degree.
+Candidates must have secured a DfE-allocated ITT training place that will result in QTS by September 2019.
+Candidates with (or predicted to achieve) a 2:2 degree may be considered if they can demonstrate significant subject knowledge.

-Applications are open until 16 July 2018; candidates can apply via the Institute of Physics website.
+Applications are now open and candidates can apply via the Institute of Physicswebsite.
+For further details, including eligibility, please visit the Get Into Teaching website.

 Prestigious scholarships to attract chemistry and languages teachers